gotenberg/gotenberg/README.md

 <h3 align="center">Gotenberg</h3>
 <p align="center">A Docker-powered stateless API for converting HTML, Markdown and Office documents to PDF.</p>

+---

+At TheCodingMachine, we build a lot of web applications (intranets, extranets and so on) which require to generate PDF from various sources.
+Each time, we ended up using some well known libraries and kind of lost time by reimplementing a solution from a project to another project.
+Meh.

 ## Features

 * HTML and Markdown conversions using Google Chrome headless